-- a.
+- 9 The CFO is responsible for: - a.
 Advising on effective systems of internal control to ensure that public funds are properly safeguarded and used economically, efficiently, and in accordance with statutes, regulations and other relevant statements of best practice. - b.
-Conducting an annual review of the effectiveness of the system of internal control and publishing the results of this within the Annual Governance Statement (AGS) for inclusion in the Council's Annual Statement of Accounts.

-- Implementing effective systems of internal control including adequate separation of duties, clear authorisation levels, and appropriate arrangements for supervision and performance monitoring. - b.
+Conducting an annual review of the effectiveness of the system of internal control and publishing the results of this within the Annual Governance Statement (AGS) for inclusion in the Council's Annual Statement of Accounts. - 10 Managers are responsible for: - a.
+Implementing effective systems of internal control including adequate separation of duties, clear authorisation levels, and appropriate arrangements for supervision and performance monitoring. - b.
 Complying with the controls set down in these Regulations and any financial procedures. - c.
 Taking corrective action in respect of any non-compliance by staff with relevant rules, regulations, procedures and codes of conduct. - d.
 Planning, appraising, authorising and controlling their operations in order to achieve continuous improvement, economy, efficiency and effectiveness and for achieving their objectives, standards and targets.